vmleon/oci-autoscaling-getting-started/README.md

 > TODO terraform script

+## Build the App

+Under `src` we have a Java application:

+`./gradlew shadowJar`

+It is going to generate a file `build/libs/prime-factors-0.1-all.jar`

 ## Stress CPU to autoscale

 For creating stress on the system we are going to use [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html)